 - What are the unique processes or strongest customer appreciation points in my product or service, and how do I know that they are on track?

-- What impacts my organization’s success measures or lagging indicators that I am in control of?
+- What impacts my organization’s success measures or lagging indicators that I am in control of or can influence?